-Now in its 4th year, ‘Do It In Durham’ has become a major part of the business calendar in Durham Region.
-This year, ‘Do it in Durham’ will bring together a series of partners who will host events for the benefit of Durham’s Entrepreneurial Community.
-These events will take place November 14-18.
+Now in its 5th year, ‘Do It In Durham’ has become a major part of the business calendar in Durham Region.
+This year, from November 13-17th, 2017, ‘Do it in Durham’ will bring together a series of partners who will host events for the benefit of Durham’s Entrepreneurial Community.

 On November 10th, ‘Do It In Durham’ will begin with a flag raising in honour of Global Entrepreneurship Week, followed by Ajax BizFest 2016.
 BizFest is a ‘reverse-expo’, that will showcase support organizations in the Durham Region who want to help businesses start and grow.

 ‘Do It In Durham’ evolved through discussion with a number of organizations in Durham.
 How could we inspire and support entrepreneurship and provide a platform for businesses to come together, to learn, grow, succeed and connect?
 This is what we came up with.

 Global Entrepreneurship Week is the world’s largest celebration of entrepreneurship taking place in 160 countries. http://www.gew.co